 The Music Director

-The full authoritative history of the San Diego Symphony Orchestra can be found in San Diego Symphony: From Overture to Encore by Symphony Archivist Dr. Melvin G. Goldzband.
+The full authoritative history of the San Diego Symphony Orchestra through the early 21st century can be found in San Diego Symphony: From Overture to Encore by Symphony Archivist Dr. Melvin G. Goldzband.

 - The San Diego Symphony's profile on Guidestar.org

 Click logo to view Charity Navigator's Report concerning the San Diego Symphony Orchestra: